DillonSteyl/SCIE1000/Week 6/array_in_function.md

 # Arrays and functions

-The input to functions does not have to be a number, You can also take arrays as input.
+The input to functions does not always have to be a number.
+You can also take arrays as input.
 Here is an example:

 ```